pelzolga123/re-former/README.md

 ## About The Project

-This is the Re-Former project, a basic form for inserting new records and editing records in a database has been created in nake html, as well as using rails form helpers.
+This is the Re-Former project, a basic form for inserting new records and editing records in a database has been created in nake HTML, as well as using rails form helpers.

 > Install dependencies
 ```